milos0000/MusicGeneration/README.md

 seed (first 16 notes of a song)

 progression (4 chords cycle)

-These things are hard-coded right now but will be changed when the project is over.

 ## Heuristics
 1. Walking up and down to chords (based on progression)